-According to Lax and Sebenius, what is the difference of negotiation styles between value creating and value claiming?
+- According to Lax and Sebenius, what is the difference of negotiation styles between value creating and value claiming?
 What is their argument justifying the claim that "an essential tension in negotiation exists between cooperative moves to create value and competitive moves to claim it" (p.
-33)?

-- What are some "creating tactics" for creating value?
+33)? - 2.
+What are some "creating tactics" for creating value?
 What are some "claiming tactics" for claiming value?
 Why do Lax and Sebenius believe that (A) claiming tactics can undermine value creation and (B) creating tactics can be exploited by claiming tactics? - 3.
-Putting all this together, why do all these concerns create what Lax and Sebenius call the "Negotiator's Dilemma"?
+Based on your answers to the previous questions, why do all these concerns create what Lax and Sebenius call the "Negotiator's Dilemma"?
+How might this dilemma appear for you and your partner in the Border Dispute negotiation?